 Try to get a good night’s sleep

-Avoid unhealthy “quick fixes” that you think may help you cope, like drinking alcohol, taking drugs, or smoking cigarettes
+Avoid unhealthy “quick fixes” that you think may help you cope, such as drinking alcohol, taking drugs, or smoking cigarettes

 In addition, for National Guard members and Reservists, there are a few things you can do to help ease the transition back into your job:

-Contact your supervisor before you return to work and discuss what your responsibilities will be, changes in personnel, and new policies or projects
+Contact your supervisor before you return to work and discuss your responsibilities, changes in personnel, and new policies or projects

 Anticipate changes and be patient

-Talk to other National Guard members or Reservists to hear how they’ve handled the transition
+Talk to other National Guard members or Reservists to learn how they handled their return to work

 Make sure you understand your health coverage and get any benefits reinstated promptly